A R T I C L E S O F A S S O C I A T I O N

-6. To appoint 1 auditor, who shall be a state-authorised public accountant, for the period until the next Annual General Meeting.
+- To appoint one (1) auditor, who shall be a state-authorised public accountant, for the period until the next Annual General Meeting.

 b) Resolutions at General Meetings shall be decided by simple majority of the votes cast, except in the cases in which special rules are prescribed in the Danish Companies Act with respect to representation and majority.